 The liturgical preference of our congregation is traditional, with the Book of Common Prayer used as an integral part of our worship service.
 We respond to expressive sermons that apply the Gospel to everyday life and consider ourselves blessed to have services enhanced by our music ministry.

 Our goal for our music program is to encourage more young people to share their talents with an eye toward developing a junior choir and to increase involvement of adults in the senior choir as a central part of our worship service.
 We enjoy guest musicians, groups and soloists who add variety to our creative music ministry.

-Our parish is served by a Rector, Licensed Eucharistic Ministers, Lectors, Acolytes, and Crucifers.
+Our parish is served by a Priest-in-Charge, Licensed Eucharistic Ministers, Lectors, Acolytes, and Crucifers.
 The inclusion of Laity is an important part of our service.
 The following worship services are offered:

 Sundays at 8:00 a.m.; Holy Eucharist.
 One Lay Eucharistic Minister assists the priest each week.

 Sundays at 10:00 a.m.; Holy Eucharist.
 There is a choir, hymns are sung accompanied by the organ/piano and often a soloist.
 Acolytes, Eucharistic Ministers, and Lectors perform their respective parts.
 Church school is available to children Pre-K through grade 6 during the school year.

 Welcome to the Eucharist A Guide for Sharing in our Worship on Sundays